When the Moon Hatched: Characters, spice, review & triggers

 Other names mentioned in When the Moon Hatched.

-Other fantasy creature characters (including mentioned names).
+Fantasy creature characters (including mentioned names).

 When the Moon Hatched: Gods and goddesses recap.